xc-jp/safe-gen/README.md

 There is also [`less-arbitrary`](https://github.com/mgajda/less-arbitrary).
 It attempts to address some of `generic-arbitrary`'s shortcomings by adding a heuristic based retry for generators that seem to loop and, like `safe-gen`, provides a way to manually tweak generators.
 My main criticism is that, compared to `safe-gen`, its API is complicated, and it's still pretty easy to shoot yourself in the foot and write an unbounded generator.
-By comparison, with `safe-gen`, the naive implementation is almost always correct.